fin-cli/handbook/commands/user/application-password/exists.md

-# wp user application-password exists
+# fin user application-password exists

 Checks whether an application password for a given application exists.